 Look at the details of your car insurance policy or credit card protection plan.
 Many offer free roadside assistance and towing services, which can help cut the cost of your bill.

-If your car is under warranty, look to see what’s covered.
+If your car is under warranty, look at what the car warranty covers.
 It may surprise you to find out the very thing your car is in the shop for is covered under the agreement of your warranty.

 Also, if your car was in an accident, call your insurance company.
-They may cover the costs of repair after you have met your deductible.
+They may cover the costs of repair after you have met your deductible, according to Insurance Panda, however, you must have the right type of coverage in order to get repairs done.
+Liability, or third-party only coverage, is not enough.

 7. Ask Family or Friends for Help